13th November 2018 at 11:00am

 Once you’ve found your pension pot, what’s next?

 You could file that information away along with pension paperwork from your other providers, but there is an option which might make it easier to stay in control of your savings.

 It could make sense to bring everything together

 It’s worth thinking about combining your pots into one pension.

-It’ll be easier to see how your fund is doing so that you know how much you’re saving, and if you need to add more to your pension payments.
+It’ll be easier to see how your funds are doing so that you know how much you’re paying in, and if you need to increase your pension payments.

 You’ll have everything in one place, which makes it simple to check that your pension savings are in the right kind of investments for you, and to change them if they’re not.

-If you’re thinking of bringing all of your pensions together, check you’re not giving up any valuable benefits or guarantees if you transfer, as you may want to keep these.
+If you’re thinking of bringing all of your pensions together, check you’re not giving up any valuable benefits or guarantees if you transfer, as you may want to keep these – that’s really important.

-There’s no guarantee that you would get more as a result of transferring your savings.
-It’s important to speak to an expert to get information on your own situation.
+There’s no guarantee that you would get more as a result of transferring your pension savings.
+It makes sense to speak to an expert to get information on your own situation.
 Transferring isn’t for everyone, and you need to consider all of the facts to decide if it is right for you.